Lulu04/Give-Your-Voice/README.md

 # Give Your Voice
 A free voice recording software to ease the production of audio books.
 License: GPLv3
 Author: Lulu

 > You can support the development by [donating](https://www.paypal.com/donate/?hosted_button_id=GZAR296S5LYBG)

 # Target platform
+Windows 64b (tested on Win10)
-Windows and Linux 64b
+Linux 64b (tested on Ubuntu 22.04 LTS)
-MacOS: work in progress
+MacOS: to do

 # Features
 - One directory per section (chapter/text/poem) -> your project is well organized.